SamuelPalmhager/Sudoku-app-C-and-Qt-/README.md

         Pros: Native look great text rendering, high-DPI, easy menys/dialogs, first-class packaging tools.
         Packaging: (windeployqt for windows)

+COOL FUNCTIONALITY
+    - If player wants, game can solve board for them with a valid solution.
+    - Player can request hints which are valid in the final solution.
+    - Players can choose a difficulty out of the following 5: beginner, easy, medium, hard, expert.

 PROJECT STRUCTURE
     /app    -> main(), DI/Wiring, settings, resources
     /core   -> pure C++: Board, Rules, Solver, Generator, Gamestate, Persistance